zookzook/elixir-mongodb-driver/README.md

 - [Mongo.GridFs.Download](https://hexdocs.pm/mongodb_driver/Mongo.GridFs.Download.html#content)
 - [Mongo.GridFs.Upload](https://hexdocs.pm/mongodb_driver/Mongo.GridFs.Upload.html#content)

-### Transactions
+## Transactions

 Since MongoDB 4.x, transactions for multiple write operations are possible.
-The [Mongo.Session](https://hexdocs.pm/mongodb_driver/Mongo.Session.html#content) is responsible for the details and you can use a convenient api for transactions:
+Transaction uses sessions, which just contain a transaction number for each transaction.
+The `Mongo.Session` is responsible for the details, and you can use a convenient api for transactions:

 ```elixir